Reading Time: 6 minutes

 FAQ

-A: No, they do not bite or sting.
+A: Not at all, they do not bite or sting.

 Q: Are sawtoothed grain beetles harmful to health?